l3enny/dissertation/OUTLINE.md

 =======

 This is the ever-evolving outline of the paper, it will contain everything that is fit to print (plus some extra).
+Hallelujah!

 1. Introduction
     1. Overview (Motivation)